CS-555-Agile/CS555-B-TopGuns/README.md

         - Basic login, signup and logout pages using user authorization
         - Created Postman collection for API Management

+To Run the code
+Step 1 - Add .env file with correct credentials step 2 - open terminal to the correct path and type "npm i" to download all dependencies Step 3 - open terminal to the correct path and type "npm start"

+To Run the test cases

+Step  - open terminal to the correct path and type "npm test"
 <!-- ## 🐛 Bugs/Issues

 - TODO